-Indirect Starbucks Competitors
+Indirect Starbucks Rivals

 5) Independent Fast food chains & Bakeries

 Coffee is not only sold in large chains but it is also sold in local bakeries and small coffee centers.
 In fact, travel sites are generally full of coffee shops you should experience in a place that you visit.
 These coffee shops are famous for their personalized service and the friendly staff whom you know very well.
-As a result, the 100’s of coffee shops around the corner are the most widespread Starbucks Competitors and a true competitor for the coffee chain.
+As a result, the 100’s of coffee shops around the corner are the most widespread Starbucks Competitor and a true competitor for the coffee chain.
 Starbucks has itself strived hard to become the coffee shop around the corner.
-But across the world, there are many many coffee shops which become an unorganized Starbucks Competitors.
+But across the world, there are many many coffee shops which become an unorganized Starbucks Competitor.

 Starbucks does not serve only Coffee but it also has small pizza’s and other eatables to accompany the coffee.
 When we take the coffee out of the equation, Starbucks is literally a fast food place as well.
 As a result, McDonalds can be considered a strong Starbucks Competitor.
 McDonald’s is an American Fast foods store chain that was founded in the year 1940.
 As one of the largest hamburger restaurant chains in the world, it operates 3700 outlets in over 100 countries.